karikolehmainen/cameradolly/firmware/README.md

 ### /CameraDolly/measure_track ###
   Measure track by moving dolly from start to end and back.
 No parameters necessary.

+### /CameraDolly/align_axis ###
+  Align camera head with earth axis.
+As a paramter, give latitude of the camera in degrees e.g. 79.2344

 ### Getters ###
 - "cammodel": Retrieve Camera Model
 - "camsettinglists": Return camera settings